zsharadze/SignalRChatCore/README.md

 # SignalRChatCore

 This is implementation of AKouki/SignalR-Chat project in ASP.NET Core.
-I have rewriten it with jquery.
+I have rewritten it with jquery.

 ## Features
 * Group chat